Gas vs Charcoal Grill for Beginners: The Backyard Debate

 Is charcoal really better than gas for flavor?

-Yes, charcoal offers a smokier and more complex flavor, especially when used with wood chunks.
-That said, gas grills are more than capable of producing delicious food with less effort.
+For many people, yes—charcoal offers a smokier and more complex flavor, especially when used with wood chunks.
+That said, a gas vs charcoal grill for beginners doesn’t have to be “all or nothing.”
+Gas grills are more than capable of producing delicious food with less effort, which can be a big win when you’re just starting out.

 Which grill is easier to maintain?